Gutasaga: Emigration to southern Europe

+Historically the emigration would have taken place in the 1st century AD, with loose contact with the homeland being maintained for some centuries afterwards.
+According to the writer the emigrants "settled there, and still dwell [there], and still have something of our language." (bygþus þair þar firir, ok enn byggia, ok enn hafa þair sumt af waru mali).

 The mention of the Dvina river is in good agreement with the Wielbark culture.
 Historically, the Goths followed the Vistula, but during the Viking Age, the Dvina-Dniepr waterway succeeded the Vistula as the main trade route to Greece for the Gutes (or Gotar in standard Old Norse), and it is not surprising that it also replaced the Vistula in the migration traditions.

 Entry into the Kingdom of Sweden

-The Gutasaga contains several references to the relationship between Gotland and Sweden, and asserts that it is based on mutual agreements, and notes the duties and obligations of the Swedish King and Bishop in relationship to Gotland.
+The Gutasaga contains several references to the relationship between Gotland and Sweden.
+It asserts that it was based on mutual agreements, and notes the duties and obligations of the Swedish king and bishop in relationship to Gotland.
 It is therefore not only an effort to write down the history of Gotland, but also an effort to assert Gotland's independence from Sweden.